12 Tips to Designing Effective Landing Pages

 You might be directing visitors to your destination web page via search engine marketing ads, social posts or eblasts, but your page could also be found via search engine keyword searches.
 For this to happen, your website and any of the landing pages must be search engine friendly.
 To optimize your web pages for search engines you must ensure the web page loads quickly so avoid inserting large files and bulky images, too much animation and always use clean code on the website.

 Page load time affects visitor reactions, as well as search engine rankings.
 The content on your landing pages and digital ads must also include keywords so that when someone searches for those keywords or phrases, they can find your website destination page on Google or Bing.

 Once a person does the desired action such as complete an online form or make a purchase, make sure the next step is a thank you page.
 The landing page thank you page could include a nice thank you message to show your appreciation for their time and business, along with an offering, such as the online purchase receipt, a product download or white paper.

 The best landing page design is the one that converts the most customers.
 It’s important that you constantly test every page that you publish on your website to ensure that it is working properly and providing users with the right information.
 One of the best ways to test the landing page design is to create two different copies of the same offer and analyze how each performs with users.
 The page that produces the most conversions is the most effective and should be used for your campaign.
 Of course, there’s always room for improvement, so don’t be afraid to tweak and test new versions of your destination web page designs.

-At ZOO Media Group, we are passionate about helping businesses create strong brands and amazing custom websites and landing pages that generate leads and revenue.
+At ZOO Media Group, we are passionate about helping businesses create strong brands and building beautiful custom websites and landing pages that generate leads and revenue.
 Our creative writers, web designers and skilled website developers have the technical expertise and eye for design to make your website destination pages effective and engaging sales tools.
-For help developing your next website project, contact ZOO Media Group at 519.474.9774.
+For help developing a new website or renovating and fixing your current website, contact ZOO Media Group at 519.474.9774.